jskills/stripe-middlewear/README.md

 - You will need to set the values of both "stripe_publishable_key" and "stripe_api_key" as environment variables.
 You get both of these from the Stripe console once you have set up an account with them.

+- add your own logs/ directory for local logging.

 - Run './gradlew bootRun' to start the REST service

 - If you hit "http://localhost:8080" you'll bring up the index.html page that allows for (very) basic testing of credit card charging.